The Key Smartcard terms and conditions

 - When we issue the replacement Key Smartcard, it will have the same tickets/products loaded as the one it replaced.
 Where you hold a valid keyGo account, any credit will remain on the account and will be associated with the replacement card.
 Once cancelled, a Key Smartcard cannot be “re-activated”

-- • Where your Key Smartcard is faulty you will need to return it to us.
+- Where your Key Smartcard is faulty you may be asked to return it to us.
 We will replace it free of charge and will endeavour to replace any unused tickets.
 When we reasonably believe it has been deliberately damaged or misused, we reserve the right to charge £15 for its replacement.
 If we believe your Key Smartcard has been tampered with in any way we may withdraw it without refunding the remaining value.
 Govia Thameslink Railway Ltd (who operate Gatwick Express, Great Northern, Southern and Thameslink) is entitled to retain any card which they believe has been tampered with, is being misused or which has become electronically unreadable.
 Where a card has become corrupt, we will replace it.

 - We reserve the right to refuse to replace The Key Smartcard and are not responsible for any travel costs incurred while The Key Smartcard is being replaced.